Constitution of the Semiotic Society of America. (PDF Version)

 (b) The Executive Board is charged with setting the policies of the Society, overseeing the office of the Executive Director, and carrying out such other functions as may seem advisable.

-(c) The Executive Board shall meet at the time of the annual meeting of the society, and all actions must be reported to the Society at the next annual meeting.
+(c) The Executive Board shall meet at the time of the annual conference of the society, and all actions must be reported to the Society at the next annual conference.
 The meetings of the Executive Board shall be open for observation to any member of the Society.

 (d) The Executive Director may, and shall at the request of any other member of the Board, ask the Executive Board to vote upon specific questions by mail, and if a majority of the Board shall vote by mail for or against any measure thus submitted, that vote shall be decisive.